DaviesLab-Oxford/NKG2D-binding-hiPSCdSN-analysis-pipeline/README.md

 Please follow the steps bellow:

-Step 1: Automatically measure the area of BtubIII+ axons and count particles within the BtubIII+ axons by running the script 'NKG2D macro_area_particle counting_axons only_HiPSCdSN.ijm'.
+Step 1: Automatically measure the area of BtubIII+ axons and count particles within the BtubIII+ axons by running the script 'NKG2D macro_area_particle counting_axons only_HiPSCdSN.ijm' in Fiji.

 Step 2: Save 'Summary' containing particle counts and 'Results' containing area of BtubIII+ axons.